ethanshea-ms/live-video-analytics/utilities/video-analysis/yolov4-darknet/readme.md

 ## Terminating

-Terminate the container using the following docker commands
+Terminate the container using the following Docker commands

 ```bash
 docker stop my_container
 docker rm my_container
 ```

-## Upload docker image to Azure container registry
+## Upload Docker image to Azure container registry

 Follow instruction in [Push and Pull Docker images  - Azure Container Registry](http://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) to save your image for later use on another machine.